Large-time asymptotics in deep learning: Concluding remarks

-In this work, we have addressed the behavior when the time horizon goes to infinity, of general but widely used learning problems for continuous-time neural networks (neural ODEs).
-We have, more generally, sought to give a rigorous theoretical framework for the treatment of deep supervised learning by means of control theoretical and numerical analysis techniques with a PDE flavor, which could lead to a more fundamental understanding of the former topic, and to the development of improved algorithms and methods.
+In this work, we have addressed the impact of the final time horizon $T$ in general learning problems for neural ODEs.

-\begin{itemize} \item In the classical empirical risk minimization problem with a Tikhonov control regularization term, we concluded via \Cref{thm: no.running} -- \Cref{thm: non.local.scaling} that in large time horizons, the obtained optimal (trained) parameters for neural ODEs are such that the corresponding trajectories reach zero training error, whilst doing so with the least oscillations possible, as the parameters retain minimal norm.
+\begin{itemize} \item In the empirical risk minimization problem with a Tikhonov ($L^2$ or $H^1$) parameter regularization, we concluded via \Cref{thm: no.running} -- \Cref{thm: thm.classification.lambda} that when $T$ is large enough, the obtained optimal/trained parameters for neural ODEs are such that the corresponding trajectories reach zero training error with a quantitative rate (thus, stipulate an approximation property of the trained model with respect to $T$), whilst doing so with the least oscillations possible.
 In the associated discrete-time, residual neural network setting, this result indicates that adding more layers before training would guarantee the optimal trajectories approach the zero training error regime, but do so without overfitting.
-This long time horizon property is independent of the optimization algorithm used to minimize the functional.
+In more practical terms, to ensure that the global minimizer is near zero training error, while training, one could systematically increase the time horizon $T$ whilst keeping the regularization parameter $\lambda>0$ fixed.
+Moreover, roughly the same conclusions hold when $T$ is fixed and $\lambda$ is rendered small, thereby linking our insights with the literature on the regularization path limit for various machine learning models.

-\item To obtain quantitative estimates on the time horizon (and thus, number of layers) required to be $\varepsilon$--close to the zero training error regime, for a given tolerance $\varepsilon>0$, we also considered a minimization problem wherein we added a tracking term which regularizes the state trajectories over the entire time horizon.
-Using novel nonlinear techniques, in \Cref{thm: sigma.inside.penalised} -- \Cref{thm: L1.regu} -- \Cref{thm: sigma.inside.penalised.nonlocal} we established the turnpike property, and consequently \Cref{cor: stabilisation}, which roughly stipulates that the optimal neural ODE output is $\mathcal{O}\left(e^{-\mu T}\right)$--close to the zero training error regime.
+\item To obtain better quantitative estimates on the time horizon (and thus, number of layers when the time-step is fixed, e.g. in ResNets) required to be $\varepsilon$--close to the zero training error regime, for a given tolerance $\varepsilon>0$, we introduced a minimization problem wherein we added a tracking term which regularizes the state trajectories over the entire time horizon.
+In \Cref{thm: turnpike.P}, we show that the training error and the optimal parameters are at most of the order $\mathcal{O}\left(e^{-\mu t}\right)$ for all $t\in[0,T]$.
+This result, along with numerical experiments, demonstrates a strong approximation rate of the trained neural ODE flow (which ought to be compared with universal approximation results, in which, a key caveat is that there is no scalable method to compute the theoretically guaranteed parameters), with parameters which are exponentially small, and could thus stipulate that the flow would tend to oscillate little.
+Moreover, the exponential decay estimate also ensures that $T$ need not be chosen too large to render the training error small. \end{itemize}